EsraZengn/Consecutive_Fibonacci/README.md

 ## How to run:

-You can clone the repository to your local machine and run and test the application by opening index.html in your browser.
+You can clone the repository to your local machine and run/test the application by opening index.html in your browser.

 ## Code explanation: